Lenovo Brand World

 Agency instructions

-Sign in to Brand Portal using your Adobe ID, then download assets.
+Sign in to Brand Portal using your Adobe ID to download assets.

 Need help?
 Click here.